olayinkade/olayinkade.github.io/README.md

 ### Purpose
 This tutorial shows you how to convert your Resume from a Word document to a [Markdown](https://www.markdownguide.org/) document using an editor like [Atom](https://atom.io/).
 Also, this tutorial shows how [Jekyll](https://jekyllrb.com/) is used to format your Markdown resume.
 Jekyll is a tool that transforms plain Markdown resumes into static websites.
 We are going to use Jekyll themes on GitHub to format the structure of your resume.
 Additionally, this tutorial shows how to host your Markdown-formatted resume on [GitHub](https://github.com/) Pages.

 **What will you gain?** This tutorial will help transform and customize your resume to make it look more appealing.
 Also, it shows you how to host your customized resume online, so that it can be accessed by anyone at any time.
 Having your resume online potentially could be useful when you are talking to a prospective employer and you don't have your hard-copy resume to handout.
-You can share the link to allow the employer access to your resume any time.
+You can share the link to allow the employer access to your resume at any time.

 ### Audience
 You don't need to have any prior knowledge of Jekyll, Markdown or [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/) for this tutorial